-Another common question we receive is about how to improve bass performance.
-Here are some common issues and methods to correct them.
+Below are some common issues and methods to correct them:

 Using multiple subwoofers and have very little bass output

-- Double check the polarity of all subwoofers to make sure they are wired the same.
-If one subwoofer or more in a group are wired with the positive and negative backward compared to the others it will cause bass cancellation
+- Double check the wiring polarity of all subwoofers to make sure they are properly connected.
+If one subwoofer (or more) in a group is wired with the positive and negative speaker connections wired in reverse with each other, it will result in bass cancellation.

-- Make sure that the subwoofers are in the correct enclosure.
-When using multiple subwoofers it is necessary to multiply the volume for a single subwoofer by the number of subwoofers you are using.
-Placing multiple subwoofers in an enclosure meant for just a single will usually restrict the subwoofers and severely hurt low end range and response of the subwoofers.
+- Make sure that the subwoofers are in an appropriate enclosure.
+When using multiple subwoofers, it is necessary to multiply the enclosure volume for a single subwoofer by the number of subwoofers you are using.
+Placing multiple subwoofers in an enclosure meant for just a single will usually restrict the subwoofers and severely compromise low frequency extension.

 - Check the manufacturer’s recommended enclosure specifications to ensure that the enclosure you are building or purchasing matches to their provided recommendations.
-As an example, a subwoofer in a sealed enclosure that is too small or a ported enclosure that is tuned too high can compromise its low frequency range.
+As an example, a subwoofer in a sealed enclosure that is smaller than the recommended volume or a ported enclosure that is tuned too high will compromise its low frequency extension.

 - Double check the crossover settings and make sure that the Low Pass filter is being used.
-If the High Pass filter is being used by mistake it could limit the low frequencies going to the subwoofer.
+If the High Pass filter is being used by mistake it will limit the low frequencies going to the subwoofer.
 For a subwoofer system, we typically recommended applying a Low Pass filter with a filter frequency set to 80 Hz as a starting point.

-- Check the level balance between the subwoofer system and the main component speakers.
+- Check the level balance between the subwoofer system and the satellite speakers.
 If the bass level is too high the midrange can seem low or the bass undefined and muddy.

-- If you are using a ported enclosure make sure the tuning is not too low.
+- When using a ported enclosure make sure subwoofer enclosure's tuning is not too low.
 This can compromise upper bass range and the transition with the midrange speakers.
-Double check with the manufacturer for suggested tuning if unsure.
+Double check with the manufacturer for suggested tuning.

 - Try facing the subwoofers different directions to see if impact or output improves.